PrestaShop/prestashop.github.io/news/_posts/2021-07-15-responsive-back-office.md

 Some components are available on mobile version but aren't necessarily useful and become easily annoying for the user experience.

-- The "Recommended Modules and Services" button has been removed because of the PrestaShop open source projects' split.
+- The "Recommended Modules and Services" button has been removed thanks of the work being done on the PrestaShop open source project.
 It's not available anymore.
 - The "Import" and "Export" buttons have been removed for tables because importing or exporting .csv files is better on larger screens and wasn't usually handled on mobile versions.
 - Breadcrumbs have been removed because it's not really necessary since there is barely more than 2 depth levels.
 - In the header, "View my shop" text has been removed to shorten the button and save space in the header/top bar.
 Only the icon was kept.